Auxiliary Forces

-Additionally, they contribute to maintaining order and they are also present as border watch, and are the main backup force for firefighters during forest fires.
+Additionally, they contribute to maintaining internal order, acting as a border watch, and are the main backup force for firefighters during forest fires.
 During the Years of Lead, custody facilities such as Tazmamart and Agdz were mainly operated by elements of the auxiliary forces.

 The Auxiliary forces are a continuation of a low-rank military unit composed of Senegalese Tirailleurs and Goumiers, used by the French during the protectorate area, to repress Moroccans.
 Since the official French police patrolled only in the European area, this unit was responsible for maintaining order in the Moroccan neighbourhoods.